 What’s a winter weekend morning (or evening for that matter) without bacon?
 Not a weekend we want to consider, that’s for sure.
-We asked the bacon experts at Burritt’s Fresh Market to share their bacon love and offer up recipes for this most comforting of all comfort food—for any day of the week.
+We asked the bacon experts at Burritt’s Fresh Market in Traverse City to share their love and offer up bacon recipes for this most comforting of all comfort food—for any day of the week.

 A mix of lore and historical documentation suggests that the origin of “bring home the bacon” goes back to the 1100s A.D., in Dunmow, England, when a tradition began.
 If a man swore an oath before his church congregation to not quarrel with his wife for a year and a day, the pastor would give him a slab of bacon.
 Still today, this tradition makes clear sense to us, because, as everybody knows, the presence of bacon, its scent filling the kitchen and drifting throughout the home, brings peace and harmony.